June 19-23 (Online registration closes June 9. Call 303-492-7188 to register after this date.)

 - A sack lunch that does not require refrigeration

-- Optional: A mask or any additional Personal Protective Equipment the child wishes to utilize
+- A mask or any additional Personal Protective Equipment the child wishes to utilize in an enclosed setting

 Grade Policy: CU Science Discovery serves students in grades K-12.
 Careful consideration is used to determine grade levels for all camps and classes.
 To provide the highest quality experience for all participants, it is necessary to adhere to the specified grade range for all camps and classes.